 A function assigns exactly one element of a set to each element of the other set.
 Functions are the rules that assigns one input to one output.
-The function can be represented as f:ABf:A\to B. AA is called the domain, and BB is called the co-domain.
+The function can be represented as f:A→B. A is called the domain, and B is called the co-domain.

-Figure 1: Relation map between domain A, and co-domain B
+Figure 1: Relation map between domain A, and co-domain B:

 Range